WangYuTum/project-data-lake-spark/README.md

 We only provide instructions on runing queries on EMR notebook, however the same queries can also be run locally if you choose to run the project locally.

 #### Create EMR Notebook
-Create an EMR notebook and attach the notebook to previously created cluster.
+Create an EMR notebook and attach the notebook to previously(or newly) created cluster.

 #### Run Queries in notebook